David-Bascom05/Portfolio/Mechanical_Designs/Smart_Telescope.md

 ## Overview ##

 This is a personal project that I worked on over the summer.
-Its objective is to replace my current telescope mount with a motorized version that is capable of tracking and targeting celectial bodies.
-I also want it to avoid as much of the manual calibration as possible that is inharent in many comersially available smart telescope designs.
+Its objective is to replace my current telescope mount with a motorized version that is capable of tracking and targeting celestial bodies.
+I also want it to avoid as much of the manual calibration as possible that is inherent in many commercially available smart telescope designs.
 This first design is meant to be a functional prototype.
-It is mechanically as simple as possible, using belt drive and very simple 3D prints with internal steel reinforcment.
-The electronics stack is also simple, utilizing a raspberry pi for control and an arduino as a senor input board.
-This settup allows me to develope and iterate on software that I can test on a working stand.
+It is mechanically as simple as possible, using belt drive and very simple 3D prints with internal steel reinforcement.
+The electronics stack is also simple, utilizing a Raspberry Pi for control and an Arduino as a sensor input board.
+This setup allows me to develop and iterate on software that I can test on a working stand.
 I plan to make future versions of this that are more mechanically advanced with custom electronics to reduce complexity and mounting space.

 <img src="/images/9jg4ao.gif" alt="Frame CAD" width="45%" />